Geography of bilinearized Legendrian contact homology: Introduction

 When $\varepsilon_1 = \varepsilon_2$, bilinearized Legendrian contact homology coincides with linearized Legendrian contact homology.
 More generally, if the two augmentations are DGA homotopic, $LCH^{\varepsilon_1, \varepsilon_2}(\Lambda)$ is isomorphic to $LCH^{\varepsilon_1}(\Lambda)$.
 Our first result describes a crucial difference in the behavior of bilinearized Legendrian contact homology depending whether the two augmentations are DGA homotopic or not.
+More precisely, this different behavior is detected by a map $\tau_n : LCH^{\varepsilon_1, \varepsilon_2}_n(\Lambda) \to H_n(\Lambda)$ appearing in the duality exact sequence for Legendrian contact homology~\cite{EESdual} and described in Sections~\ref{sec:bLCH} and~\ref{sec:fundclass}.

 \begin{Thm} Let $\Lambda$ be a closed, connected Legendrian submanifold of $J^1(M)$ with $\dim M = n$.
 Let $\varepsilon_1, \varepsilon_2$ be two augmentations of the Chekanov-Eliashberg DGA of $\Lambda$ with coefficients in $\Z_2$.
 Then $\varepsilon_1$ and $\varepsilon_2$ are DGA homotopic if and only if the map $\tau_n : LCH^{\varepsilon_1, \varepsilon_2}_n(\Lambda) \to H_n(\Lambda)$ is surjective. \end{Thm}